Skip to content

 ← All articles

-How to Measure Your Domain's AI Citation Rate: Tools + Manual Method (2026)
+How to Measure Your AI Citation Rate: Tools + Method

-Compare 3 ways to measure your domain's AI citation rate: free 2-minute scan, manual 20-query test, or automated API testing.
-Real baseline from 7 domains — one site at 15% citation rate outperformed Ahrefs (DA 92) at 5%.
+Three ways to measure your domain's AI citation rate: a free 2-minute scan, a manual 20-query test, and automated API testing.
+Which to use and when.

 Your AI citation rate is the percentage of topic queries where AI search engines name your site as a source.
 You can measure it manually in under an hour: pick 20 queries in your niche, run them in ChatGPT Search and Perplexity, count how many return your domain, divide by 20.
 That number is your baseline.
 Most sites have never checked.
 The conceptual foundation is in What Is AI Citability, which defines citability as a measurable property and lays out the five pillars that drive it.
 This post is the procedural counterpart: how to actually measure your rate.
 When we ran this process across seven well-known domains as part of building citability.dev, the results were clarifying.